pverscha/phd_thesis/19-chapter_8_future_work.md

 ## Future work {#chapter:future_work}
 \renewcommand{\sectionmark}[1]{\markright{\textsf{Chapter \thechapter.~ The future of Unipept}}}

-*No scientific work is ever complete and there still remain a lot of challenges in the field of metaproteomics and proteogenomics that still need to be solved.
+*No scientific work is ever complete and there remain a lot of challenges in the field of metaproteomics and proteogenomics that still need to be solved.
 In this section, I discuss some issues and challenges that currently arise and what needs to be overcome in order to solve these.*

 \newpage